client9/ipcat/README.md

 The data is licensed under GPL v3, see COPYING for details.

-Relaxations and commercial licensing are gladly available by request.
+Relaxations and commericial licensing are gladly available by request.
 The use of GPL is to prevent commercial data providers from scooping up this data without compensation or attribution.